null

 £14.00 Single Bottle

 This is a perfectly pale pink rosé from the organic vineyards of Christian and Caroline Gourjon.
 Their estate sits at the confluence of Arels, Nimes, and Avignon, just north of the iconic rosé region of Provence.
 The blend of Grenache Noir, Cinsault, Vermentino, and Syrah mirrors that of the brand leading Whispering Angel.
-However, and here you must applaud French beureauracy, being only a lowly IGP classification the wine offers much better value for money!
+However, and here you must applaud French beureauracy, being a lesser know classification the wine offers much better value for money!

 The vineyards are nestled in a nature zone designated to protect the little bustard (illustrated on the label).
 It is named for their daughter, Héloïse, who, like the wine, exudes joie de vivre and cheerfulness.